KarelKubat/smartlog/README.md

 The obvious advantage is that this procedure heals temporary network or server hiccups.
 The disadvantage is that a permanent unfixable error is detected much later.
 In the above example it's 0.5s + 1.0s + 1.5s + 2.0s + 2.5s, which is a long time.

 > NOTE: A similar mechanism is used by the smartlog server to establish listeners.
 Upon failed reads it tries to start a new one, `server.RestartAttempts` times, with a wait time of `server.RestartWait` during the first retry, twice as much during the second retry, etc..
+You can adjust these values when constructing smartlog a server.